Monetra/mstdlib/cluster/README.md

 - If LogID < oldest log, return `INSUFFICIENT_LOGS`
 - If Log[LogID].Term != Term, return `OUT_OF_SYNC`
 - If LogTerm and LogID can be played from current log entries, this is `OK`
-- If LogTerm and LogID are 0, then serialize data and send (possibly chunked), use `MORE_DATA` return code if chunked, except on last block which will return `OK`.
+- If LogTerm and LogID are not specified, this is also OK, the node will request SyncPluginData.
 - If returning `OK`, send AppendEntries with AddNode to the other nodes and wait for quorum before sending response to client (if we don't get quorum then we must no longer be the leader and will return `NOT_LEADER`).